 We are predisposed to stories.
 We like structures that have a beginning, middle and end.
 We like a sense of purpose, a journey and a climax.
 As we experience a story, the more we learn, the more invested we become and the more we want to know.
 This is why curriculum narratives can play an important role in teaching and learning.

-When designing the Oxford Smart Activate curriculum, we wanted to be clear where Key Stage 3 fitted into the narrative of learning science.
-We considered not only Key Stage 3, but the whole school science journey from KS1 to post 16.
+When designing the Oxford Smart Activate curriculum, we considered the whole school Science journey from Key Stage 1 to post-16, so that we could be clear on where Key Stage 3 fitted into the narrative of learning science.

 The main curriculum narrative

 The main thread of the story is the science content.
-We audited the sequences for biology, chemistry and physics.
-In doing this we identified the main characters in our story, the fundamental concepts.
+We audited the sequences for Biology, Chemistry and Physics.
+In doing this, we identified the main characters in our story: the fundamental concepts.
 These are the concepts that are foundational and underpin the whole story, e.g. particle theory, forces and cells to systems.
-We needed these to be taught in a logical sequence that builds on prior knowledge and develops students’ knowledge.
+We need these to be taught in a logical sequence that builds on prior knowledge and develops students’ knowledge.
 As each core concept is taught and developed, the disciplinary knowledge from working scientifically is introduced, making explicit links to how we know the science content.

 However, alongside the main narrative there are themes that run in parallel to the sequence of learning events.